masonrogers/PodcastAssistant/README.md

 ### Invocation

-Run the helper script which invokes PyInstaller:
+Run the helper script which invokes PyInstaller.
+Ensure all Python packages are installed first:

 ```bash
 python build_installer.py
 ```

-All dependencies must be installed prior to running the build script.
-PyInstaller copies these packages into the executable so everything is available at runtime.
+PyInstaller bundles Python and every package listed in `requirements.txt` into the executable so the program works without installing anything on the target machine.
 The process also bundles pip's CA certificates and collects all ``whispercpp`` resources so the embedded transcription engine works out of the box.
 The script additionally passes ``--collect-binaries=whispercpp`` so the compiled library for the